William Cook Group

-The William Cook group is a British steel company headquartered in Sheffield, South Yorkshire, England.
+The William Cook Group is a British steel company headquartered in Sheffield, South Yorkshire, England.
 It is the UK's largest manufacturer of steel castings.

 History

-William Cook was founded in 1840 in Glasgow, by the present chairman's great great grandfather, William Cook.
+William Cook was founded in 1840 in Glasgow, by the present chairman's great-great-grandfather, William Cook.
 After surviving a bank failure in the latter half of the 19th century, a small factory was founded in Sheffield in 1883, making crucible steel castings for collieries.
 The company remained in family ownership until 1956, when the company was floated on the London Stock Exchange.
 The company continued to grow, building and developing a new works in Sheffield, which is today one of the group's four main plants.

-The present Chairman, Andrew Cook, took control of the company in 1981.
+The present Chairman, Sir Andrew Cook, took control of the company in 1981.
 In 2004, the company was brought back to 100% family ownership after a hostile takeover bid from Triplex-Lloyd plc.

 Company structure

 The William Cook group consists of three arms - Cook Defence Systems, William Cook Rail and William Cook Cast Products.
 William Cook Cast Products specialises in high-specification castings in specialist alloys for energy, infrastructure and specialist engineering.
 Cook Defence Systems makes track systems and armoured steel castings for fighting vehicles.
 William Cook Rail makes cast steel components and complete coupler assemblies for trains.
 The company has three main plants - one in Sheffield, one in Leeds, and one in Stanhope.
 The company is a member of the Cast Metals Federation, and the University of Sheffield Advanced Manufacturing Research Centre (AMRC).